My flying late 1970s and early 1980s

 Anderson ‘released his grip’ on the control bar (not completely, I assume), the glider pitched nose-up, and ‘immediately the roll oscillation terminated.’
 He landed successfully only 10 feet in front of tall pine trees.

 PIO is bad enough, but some later hang gliders required no out-of-synch pilot input to enter the so-called Dutch roll.
 (If you ever saw the opening sequences of the 1970s television series The Six Million Dollar Man, you have seen a crash caused by Dutch roll.)
 Hang glider pilot and NASA test pilot Mark ‘Forger’ Stucky determined that a high-performance hang glider of 1989 exhibited Dutch roll rather than being merely susceptible to pilot-induced oscillation (like the Skyhook Sunspot).
-See his article in Hang Gliding & Paragliding Vol39/Iss02 Feb 2009.
+See his article in Hang Gliding & Paragliding, February 2009 (also linked later on this page).

 During the winter of 1979 to 1980 I returned to designing and building experimental hang gliders, with this canard wing.
 However, as with my earlier creations, I found it was not as good as the state of the art.
 I believe that Skyhook had a similar experience with their earlier canard hang glider.
 (See my page Skyhook Sailwings.)

-I re-used the fin 20 years later: See under Cultural collision in My flying 1998 and 1999.
+I re-used the vertical stabilizer (fin) 20 years later: See under Cultural collision in My flying 1998 and 1999.

 The canard configuration (which places the tailplane ahead of the main wing) prevents the main wing from stalling.
 Unfortunately, its disadvantages outweigh that safety feature, at least in hang gliding.